cBioPortal/cbioportal-frontend/packages/oncoprintjs/README.md

 	git clone https://github.com/cBioPortal/oncoprintjs.git

-Install the necessary NPM packages defined in `package.json`, create the output folder, `gulp` the files:
+Install the necessary NPM packages defined in `package.json` by running:

-	cd oncoprintjs
 	npm install

-	gulp
+Next, execute

+	webpack

+Which will write `dist/oncoprint.bundle.js`, which is a CommonJS module and can be included using `require`.

-You should now have a folder `dist/` with the oncoprint files in it, including `oncoprint-bundle.js`.
-This is the original library file.
-The directory `rules/` contains glyph styling specifications that are specific to the genomic alterations use case of Oncoprint, so it is separate for the library file.
+The directory `rules/` contains glyph styling specifications that are specific to the genomic alterations use case of Oncoprint, which you may want to use.

 ### Changes to Oncoprint
-If you make changes to the Oncoprint code base and want to load it into the examples, do not modify `oncoprint-bundle.js`, since all of your code will get overwritten when gulped.
-Instead, modify the files in `src/` and then re-run `gulp`.
+If you make changes to the Oncoprint code base and want to load it into the examples, do not modify `oncoprint.bundle.js`, since all of your code will get overwritten when compiled using `webpack`.
+Instead, modify the files in `src/` and then re-run `webpack`.

 ### Minimum Working Example
 The `test/` folder holds the code that runs the examples.
 All examples are mounted in `index.html`, which contains one JS file per example.

+WARNING: THESE MAY NOT BE UP TO DATE AND MAY NOT WORK.

 The file `server.js` starts the basic node server, serving files from `dist/`, `rules/`, and `test/` on port 3000.
 To see the examples, execute the following:

 	node server.js